mitre/juniper-srx-services-gateway-ndm-stig-baseline/README.md

-# Juniper SRX Services Gateway NDM Security Technical Implementation Guide
+# Juniper SRX Services Gateway Network Device Management (NDM) Security Technical Implementation Guide

 This InSpec Profile was created to facilitate testing and auditing of `Juniper SRX Services Gateway NDM` infrastructure and applications when validating compliancy with [Department of Defense (DoD) STIG](https://public.cyber.mil/stigs/)